abrochard/svelte-lazyload/README.md

 ```

 ## Nota bene

+The `id` prop is mandatory for the `<LazyLoad>` tag as it will be used to uniquely observe the element via an intersection observer.

 The element inside the `<LazyLoad>` tags must be able to render immediately or at least have a min-height.
 If not, during loading time, your component will have a height of 0, making the component under it visible and repeating the same problem.
 This cascade will end up loading more components than you wish for.